23 May 2026 · 7 min read

 Could my tiredness after the gym be a sign of something more serious?

-In most cases, no — fatigue after physical activity is a normal physiological response.
-However, if it is severe, lasting more than 48 hours, or accompanied by symptoms like dizziness, chest discomfort, or unexplained weight loss, it is worth investigating further with your GP.
+If fatigue after the gym is severe, lasting more than 48 hours consistently, or accompanied by symptoms like dizziness, shortness of breath, or unexplained weight changes, it is worth investigating with your GP.
+Conditions like anaemia and thyroid dysfunction are common and make exercise recovery significantly harder than it should be.

 Related Articles